The standalone Alfresco Document Transformation Engine is installed by using an

 - If your old version is 1.3.1 or later, the new Document Transformation Engine MSI prompts you to uninstall the previous version.
 When the uninstall is complete, you can run the MSI package again to install the new version.
 There is no need to manually remove anything.

-alfresco-document-transformation-engine-server-2.3.0.msifrom the Alfresco Support Portal.
+alfresco-document-transformation-engine-server-2.3.1.msifrom the Support Portal.

 Log into the Microsoft Windows Server as an administrator.